For our Jane Payments users in North America, there are a few additional reports available to you.

 - Payment Type: Indicates whether the line item reflects a processed card on file, refund, or Apple or Google Pay.

 - Last 4 Digits: Last four digits of the card on file for reference.
-A friendly reminder that Jane does not store complete card number information in plain text anywhere within the platform.
+A friendly reminder that to maintain PCI compliance and keep your clients’ credit card information safe, Jane does not store complete card number information in plain text anywhere within the platform.

-- Customer Charge: The total value of the payment that was processed.
+- Client Charge: The total value of the payment that was processed.